freeradical13/freeradical13.github.io/index.md

 # Methodology/Meta

-* Every time I "context switch" into this subject, I re-read the entire page before starting.
-This, along with the process of writing itself, seems to maximize retention.
+* Every time I "context switch" into this subject, I re-read the entire page before re-starting.
+Along with the process of writing itself, this seems to maximize retention.

 <style>
 .page-header {